The Golden Estate: Privileged Living For Senior Citizens

 1. Medication and Pain Management

-2. Caring for the wound and dressing
+2. Caring for the Wounds and Dressing

-4. Food and hydration
+4. Food and Hydration

-5. Resort and Sleep
+5. Rest and Sleep

 Exercises Families Can Safely Try At Home

-- Breathing deeply: Inhale slowly and exhale entirely, for 5–10 breaths every hour.
+• Breathing deeply: Inhale slowly and exhale entirely, for 5–10 breaths every hour.

-Get Urgent Help: When to call the Doctor
+Get Urgent Help: When to Call the Doctor

-- High fever (more than 101°F / 38.3°C).
+• High fever (more than 101°F / 38.3°C).

 How To Arrange Safe Home Care

-If your family resides far away, you may want to look into an assisted living or rehab center for temporary recuperation.
-The Golden Estate provides assistance to families in connecting with trusted local care and informs the families on safe alternatives, while considering the comfort of the senior.
-You may require additional assistance.
-Options:
+If your family lives far away, you may want to consider an assisted living or rehabilitation centre for temporary recuperation.
+The Golden Estate provides assistance to families in connecting with trusted local care and informs the families on safe alternatives, while considering the comfort of the senior resident.
+You may require additional assistance, such as:

-- Get home physiotherapy for early movement and exercises.
+• Getting home physiotherapy for early movement and exercises.

 Simple Home Safety Changes To Make

-- Take out throw rugs and cords from your walkways.
+• Remove rugs and cords from your walkways.

-- Keep a night lamp by the bed.
+• Keep a night lamp by the bed.

 How Can Families Care For Themselves

-- Divide responsibilities with your siblings or other family members.
+• Divide responsibilities with your siblings or other family members.

-- Join a caregiver support group like The Golden Estate for community contacts.
+• Join a caregiver support group like The Golden Estate for community contacts.

-- Get an introductory course in first aid and drug safety.
+• Get an introductory course in first aid and drug safety.

 Common myths

-- Myth: “Antibiotics are always needed after surgery.” — Only if the doctor prescribes them.
+• Myth: “Antibiotics are always needed after surgery.” — Only if the doctor prescribes them.
 Do not self-medicate.

 Final checklist before the first follow-up

-- Medicines were set up and explained.
+• Medicines should be set up and explained.

-- Follow-up appointment in diary/phone.
+• Follow-up appointment in diary/phone.

-- Home help or physiotherapy arranged if needed.
+• Home help or physiotherapy arranged if needed.

 Conclusion